CDTDigital/cal-notify/README.md

 Across all the sprints, we executed the following activities:

 -	Sprint Planning
---	Estimation (using the planning poker technique for assigning story points)
 - Daily Scrums
 - Sprint Review
 - Sprint Retrospective